getbowtied/Hook-Me-Up/README.txt

 == Changelog ==

+= 1.2.9 =
+- Retested for compatibility with Wordpress 5.4 and WooCommerce 4.0.1

 = 1.2.8 =
-- Retested for compatibility WooCommerce 4.0.0
+- Retested for compatibility with WooCommerce 4.0.0

 = 1.2.7 =
 - Retested for compatibility with Wordpress 5.3.2 and WooCommerce 3.9.3